tensor365/AIRFLOW-QLIKSENSE-CLOUD/README.md

-### 4. Creating a DAG with Qlik Sense Cloud Operator
+### 4. Example: Creating a DAG with Qlik Sense Cloud Operator to reload App

 You can now use the operators in your dags to trigger action in Qlik Sense Cloud from Airflow